Whether you’re dreading ‘The Change’ or looking forward to the freedom it can bring, for most women in their midlife years, menopause is on the menu.

 Prevent brain-age with mind-boosting foods.
 Backed up by solid evidence, this way of eating can help support your memory and mind as well as reduce the risk of dementia and Alzheimer’s disease.
 Read about the MIND diet.

 Move more.
 Studies show that regular exercise can help women going through the menopause by improving quality of life and increasing emotional wellbeing.

 Limit the vices.
 The National Health and Medical Research Council recommend limiting alcohol intake to no more than two standard drinks on any day, as well as having at least two alcohol-free days every week, to reduce the risk of long-term harm.

 Stay social.
 The menopause and ageing can have significant effects on mental and emotional health, so it’s particularly important – and beneficial – to have strong social connections during this life stage.

 Published with the kind permission of Jean Hailes for Women’s Health.
 For further women’s health information go to their website: jeanhailes.org.au or call their toll-free number 1800 JEAN HAILES (532 642).

-If you can’t find a doctor who is confident in advising about menopause symptom treatment then book a convenient Telehealth consultation with a female WellFemme doctor.
+If you can’t find a doctor who is confident in advising about menopause symptom treatment then book a Telehealth consultation with an expert WellFemme menopause doctor.
 Not sure if Telehealth is for you?
 Free trial consultations are available to find out how WellFemme can help with your menopausal symptoms.